What kind of documents are you looking for?

 Focus your searches with our “GUIDELINES” tool

-GOST K OFFICIALLY CEIZED TO EXIST.
-INSTEAD THE GOODS ARE CURRENTLY SUBJECT TO VERIFICATION UNDER THE TECHNICAL REGULATION.
+GOST K OFFICIALLY SEIZED TO EXIST.
+INSTEAD THE GOODS ARE CURRENTLY SUBJECT TO VERIFICATION UNDER THE TECHNICAL REGULATIONS.

 Sanitary Expert Report & State Registration Kazakhstan: main definitions